FieteLab/multiregion-brain-model/README.md

+# A Multi-Region Brain Model to Elucidate the Role of Hippocampus in Spatially Embedded Decision-Making (ICML 2025)
 The code assumes the user is using a GPU.
 We will update a more robust version with cpu ASAP.
 Please reach out or submit Issues for any request.

 ## To Start